CBFLivUni/CollagenBiomechanics/tests/README.md

 The tests have two layers:

 - **Unit tests** check individual functions against inputs with a known answer.
-- **A regression test** runs whole pipeline on a small committed dataset and compares the output against a stored reference.
+- **The regression test** runs whole pipeline on a small committed dataset and compares the output against a stored reference.

 ## Running
 From the repository root, in the analysis environment: